apostrophecms/docs/docs/guide/development-setup.md

 ### 2. MongoDB 6.0+<br>

-You can make a MongoDB instance available to your project in two main ways:
+You can make a MongoDB instance available to your project in three ways:

 MongoDB offers a hosted version of the server, [MongoDB Atlas](https://www.mongodb.com/atlas/database), that offers a free tier and doesn't require any local software installation.
 You can set a connection string for a hosted instance using the `APOS_MONGODB_URI` environment variable or by setting the options of the [`@apostrophecms/db` module](/reference/modules/db.html) at the project level.